Guebbit/css-ui/README.md

 This library plans to be a large container of very different SCSS components, divided using the [Atomic Design Methodology](https://bradfrost.com/blog/post/atomic-web-design/).
-By importing the library you import ONLY the SCSS only files in "global".
+You should NOT import the whole library, but only the required components.
 To import the components you must go directly in the correct path and import the required component.

 This library is a little messy.
 I tried my best to provide a clean and solid library, but it serves more as a personal project\experiment than a true full-fledged framework.